oneapi-src/oneDPL/rfcs/proposed/zip_view/README.md

 the resulting range is a tuple containing one element from each of the input ranges.
 This can be particularly useful for iterating over multiple collections in parallel. `std::ranges::zip_view` was introduced in C++23, but many developers are still using C++20 standard.
-So, oneDPL introduces `oneapi::dpl::ranges::zip_view`, which the same API and functionality as `std::ranges::zip_view`.
+So, oneDPL introduces `oneapi::dpl::ranges::zip_view`, with the same API and functionality as `std::ranges::zip_view`.

 ### Key Requirements
 `oneapi::dpl::ranges::zip_view` should be: